diatche/recyclergridview/README.md

 # RecyclerGridView
-A cross-platform infinite 2D scrollable view with efficient cell recycling using Animated framework, without using a scroll view.
+A cross-platform infinite 2D scrollable view with efficient cell recycling using Reanimated framework, without using a scroll view.